Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 7. Black Currants

 Black currants provide 201% of the daily value of vitamin C per 100 grams.
 These berries are also rich in vitamins A and E, which help protect the body from oxidative stress.
-Often used in syrups, juices, and supplements, black currants are praised for their antioxidant properties.
+Often used in syrups, juices, and supplements, black currants are praised for their antioxidant capacity.

 8. Cantaloupe